iamvimal/Selenium-WebDriver/README.md

 * Script for creating a session and opening a website
 * Script for login and logout from Facebook
-* Script for creating and running a unittest(unitest module)
+* Script for creating and running a unit test(unitest module)